19 rue Crozatier, 75012 Paris, France

 Telephone/Fax +(0) 1 53 17 04 61

-Located near the Faubourg Saint-Antoine, noted for its design boutiques and galleries, RSAP is close to the Bastille Opera, Gare de Lyon and Place des Vosges.
-The 1,400 square foot space accommodates the teaching programs as well as public exhibits, colloquia, and lectures.
-Equipped with high-speed internet access and other electronic media devices, RSAP provides students with all necessary facilities and tools to produce work of the highest caliber.
+The RSAP facility only accommodates the teaching functions of the program, with housing secured for the students through an apartment rental agency and coordinated by RSAP.
+Located in the 12th arrondissement near the Faubourg Saint-Antoine, noted for its design boutiques and galleries, RSAP is close to the Bastille Opera, Gare de Lyon and Place des Vosges.
+In addition to the academic programs the 1,500 square foot space can accommodate public exhibits, colloquia, and lectures.
+The well-equipped facility provides students with all the necessary tools to produce work of the highest caliber.
 RSAP is the only Rice University satellite campus.

 APPLICANTS WHO ARE NOT RSA STUDENTS:

-Please download this pdf which includes application instructions, an application form and a recommendation form, and return the completed materials to the RSA by March 1, 2013.
+Please download this pdf which includes application instructions, an application form and a recommendation form, and return the completed materials to the RSA by October 31st 2015 for the Spring semester, or March 1st, 2016 for either semesters of the academic year 2016 - 2017.
 To download a poster about the program as it applies to external students, please click here.